 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Hardyville has relatively fewer families with younger children, and/or college students.
 Combined, this makes Hardyville a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-As is often the case in a small town, Hardyville doesn't have a public transportation system that people use for their commute.
+Hardyville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Hardyville in 2022 was $43,326, which is wealthy relative to Kentucky, and upper middle income relative to the rest of the US.
 This equates to an annual income of $173,304 for a family of four.